kriskowal/q-io/README.md

 ### move(source, target)

 Moves a file or directory from one path to another.
-If the target exists and is a directory, moves the source into the target directory with the same base name as the source.
+Cannot move over a target directory, even if it is empty.
+Otherwise, does nothing if the source and target are the same entry in the file system.

+Node's `rename` implementation, at least on Mac OS X, does not enforce the rule that writing over an empty directory should fail.
+Since Q-IO enforces this rule in software, it is not atomic and there is a chance that an empty directory will be created over the target path between when `move` checks for it and when it overwrites it.

 ### link(source, taget)